AndreasArvidsson/developer-environment/README.md

 # Developer environment
-Easy setup of developer environment.
+Easy installation of developer environment.

 ## Description
 1. Specify which binaries you require